News & Stories

 burkinaHeavy rains caused severe flooding in and around Burkina Faso’s capital city, Ouagadougou, Tuesday, September 1.

-“Some 150,000 people are now homeless, and the death toll is rising,” reported Alliance international worker Karen Wolters, whose family home in Burkina sustained some flood damage.
-Alliance workers Alice and Pete Brokopp were able to assist the Wolters family and others caught in the storm and its aftermath.
+“Some 150,000 people are now homeless, and the death toll is rising,” reported an Alliance international worker, whose family home in Burkina sustained some flood damage.
+Alliance workers Alice and Pete Brokopp were able to assist this worker family and others caught in the storm and its aftermath.

 Devastation